DaXor-0/Swing_Test/README.md

 ## TODO
 #### Makefile
+- [x] add error handling when building\linking the library (done by the test script)
 - [ ] make the current static `libswing.a` a dynamic `libswing.so` to be added with `LD_PRELOAD`
-- [ ] add error handling when building\linking the library
 #### Libswing modifications
 - [x] prepare for the possibility of implementing different collectives by refactoring code
+- [ ] debug allgather swing static
+- [ ] write reduce scatter swing
 - [ ] document functions and comment code
 #### Test program
 - [x] document functions and comment code